-expr0bj matrix of expression data (g genes x n samples), or ExpressionSet, or EList formula specifies variables for the linear (mixed) model.
-Must only specify covariates, since the rows of exprObj are automatically used a a response. e.g.: ~ a + b + data data. frame with columns corresponding to formula useWeights if TRUE, analysis uses heteroskedastic error estimates from voom().
-Value is ignored unless exprObj is an EList from voom() or weightsMatrix is specified weightsMatrix matrix the same dimension as exprObj with observation-level weights from showWarnings show warnings about model fit (default TRUE)
+exprObj matrix of expression data (g genes x n samples), or ExpressionSet, or EList returned by voom() from the limma package formula specifies variables for the linear (mixed) model.
+Must only specify covariates, since the rows of exprObj are automatically used as a response. e.g.: \sim a + b + (1 c) data data.frame with columns corresponding to formula REML use restricted maximum likelihood to fit linear mixed model. default is FALSE.
+Strongly discourage against changing this option, but here for compatibility. useWeights if TRUE, analysis uses heteroskedastic error estimates from voom().
+Value is ignored unless exprObj is an EList from voom() or weightsMatrix is specified weightsMatrix matrix the same dimension as exprObj with observation-level weights from voom().
+Used only if useWeights is TRUE showWarnings show warnings about model fit (default TRUE) colinearityCutoff cutoff used to determine if model is computationally singular control control settings for lmer() nsim number of bootstrap datasets varPartData 63